 Lamahatta is a little more than an hour’s drive to reach this beautiful hamlet.
 ‘Lama’ means Buddhist monk, and ‘hatta’ means a monk’s hermitage.
 Lamahatta Eco Park is a made pine forest park that opened in the year 2013.

 A short trek of 1 km leads to a small beautiful lake on a hilltop.
-If you have older adults in the group, you can rest on the plenty of benches in the trekking route.
+If you have older adults in the group, you can rest on the plenty of benches along the trekking route.
 A wooden watchtower or what locals call ‘machan’ gives the best possible view of Lamahatta.

-The dense forest of pine trees is filled with clouds, gives an amazing and serene view.
+The dense forest of pine trees is filled with clouds, giving an amazing and serene view.
 On a mystic day, the play of lights and shadow creates a dramatic experience.
 Overall the park is a quiet and serene place with birds and rare orchids.
 Locals hoisted colourful flags along with the border of the park.
 The belief is the flags fluttering in the wind purifies the surroundings and the mind of the people.
 Park timings are from 6 am to 5 pm.
 The entry fee is INR 10 per adult.

 We reached back town very late for lunch.
 If you are in Kalimpong and have not been to Gompu’s Hotel, were you really in Kalimpong?
 After a tiring day, nothing can be better for late lunch than some pork and chicken momos at Gompu’s Hotel.
 So bite on these beauties with chilled beer.